cdiemel/ctf/simple_cypher/README.md

 I am currently working on this project intermitently as needed to improve my design.
 Eventually I am hoping include a full menu system with colored markup.

 ## Support
-No support is being offered at this time.
 The project works for me however, YMMV.

 ## Contributing
-No contributions being accepted at this time.

-However, feel free to clone and improve. =)

-## License
-For open source projects, say how it is licensed.
+Needs to be completed